 Foreign Language and Area Studies (FLAS) fellowships, authorized under Title VI of the Higher Education Act and administered by the U.S. Department of Education, provide the majority of program fees for intensive study of a Less-Commonly-Taught-Language (LCTL) of Latin America at a FLAS-eligible summer program in the U.S. or Latin America.
 Such languages include Brazilian Portuguese, Quechua, and Nahuatl, as well as other indigenous languages.

 The Summer FLAS Fellowship provides a $2,500 stipend and up to $5,000 tuition for a FLAS-approved intensive language course taken in the U.S. or abroad.*

 - Summer FLAS Fellowship awardees are required to participate in an intensive language program that has been approved by the U.S. Department of Education for FLAS.
-A list of FLAS eligible summer 2022 approved programs is forthcoming; see 2021 programs here.
+A list of FLAS eligible summer 2022 approved programs can be found here.